denarced/docker-spring-boot-tryout/README.md

   all traffic to the two webapps that are not directly exposed to the host at all.
 - two containers running two webapps
+- one container running PostgreSQL database
-- two images: one for haproxy and another for webapp
+- three images: one for haproxy, one for webapp, and one for PostgreSQL

 # Dependencies